 - 2. Storage device damage

 - 4. Virus infection

 Format The Drive Using Disk Management

-Disk Management is provided by Windows and it helps to manage partitions and disks for computer.
+Disk Management is provided by Windows and it helps to manage partitions and disks for computers.
 Disk Management is able to create a new volume, extend or shrink the partition, change drive letter, delete or format partition, etc. Damaged flash drives can be formatted within Disk Management.
-If USB drive uses unrecognized file system format or becomes unallocated or uninitialized, it will not show in My Computer or Windows Explorer.
-Thus it’s not available to format the drive through right-click menu “Format” option.
+If a USB drive uses an unrecognized file system format or becomes unallocated or uninitialized, it will not show in My Computer or Windows Explorer.
+Thus it’s not available to format the drive-through right-click menu “Format” option.

 - Click Start and go to Control Panel.